Reduction of Class Activation Uncertainty with Background Information: Contribution

 \section{Contribution}

 We start this section with our observations and hypotheses.
-After that, we propose the background class which can potentially bring improved generalization in head layers.
-As we propose initial layers to be transfer learned, they are well generalized on a large dataset.
+After that, we propose the background class to improve generalization in head layers.
+As we consider initial layers to be transfer learned, they contain well-generalized parameters.
 Therefore, training head layers with more samples can potentially improve the generalization of head layers.
-According to our theoretical understanding, the background class can potentially get better generalization and restrict irrelevant background patterns from providing a high score to a class.
+According to the theoretical explanations and analysis in this section, the background class can potentially get a better generalization and restrict irrelevant background patterns from providing a high score to a class.